Auckland DHB Endocrinology Service

 Arrange special testing in the Outpatient Unit here at Greenlane for both paediatric and adult patients throughout the Auckland region.
 In general these are tests of specific endocrine organs and may be supplemented by targeted endocrine treatments.

-New patient appointments take on average 2 - 6 weeks.
+The waiting time for new patient appointments is 2-12 weeks.
 If urgent, then consultation can be arranged sooner by interaction with your doctor.
-On occasions, less urgent problems may take up to 3 months.
+On occasions, less urgent problems may take up to 4 months.

 Scheduling for Bone Density Scans